Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/flywheel-1/test.typ

   witnessed: "Makhi",
 )

-// To ensure that our intake was functioning that the level that we wanted, we tested the catapult on two of the "Purposes of an Outtake" that we identified in our #nb_entry_reference(date: datetime(year: 2023, month: 9, day: 16), type: "identify").
-The two that we chose to test are "Game Element Acquisition" and "Handling."
+To ensure that our flywheel was functioning that the level that we wanted, we tested the flywheel on the _Game Element Acquisition_ and _Handling_ Purposes of an Outtake that we identified in our #nb_entry_reference(date: datetime(year: 2023, month: 9, day: 16), type: "identify"), along with testing the speed of the flywheel.

 = Speed and Acceleration Test
+== Objective
+We want the flywheel to reach its maximum speed and remain stable at that speed within 5 seconds of the flywheel's activation.

 #v(1em)